hyperledger/iroha/docs/source/develop/api/queries.rst

     :header: "Code", "Error Name", "Description", "How to solve"

     "2", "No such permissions", "Query’s creator does not have any of the permissions to get the call engine receipt", "Grant the necessary permission"
+    "3", "Invalid signatures", "Signatures of this query did not pass validation", "Add more signatures and make sure query's signatures are a subset of account's signatories"

 Get Account
 ^^^^^^^^^^^